busa-blade/gunconf/README.md

 Gunconf is an utility to configure [Aimtrak guns](https://www.ultimarc.com/aimtrak.html) on linux systems

-It is tested on ubuntu desktop and retropie.
+It is tested on ubuntu desktio and retropie.
+This is a fork of the original code from https://github.com/gunpadawan/gunconf updated to run with python3.
+Without the code written by this user, this update would not have been possible.
+My hats off to the original developer.

 Written in python on top of pygame, it **does not require an x server.**